CRIMINAL JUSTICE

 1. Define the major components of the American Criminal Justice system and associated terms.

-2. Demonstrate knowledge of the nature of crime and the historical and philosophical foundations of criminological theory and thought.
+2. Articulate knowledge of the nature of crime and the historical and philosophical foundations of criminological theory and thought.

 3. Analyze the major issues facing the criminal justice system and the impact on criminal justice policy.